AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Source: O’Reilly Media4

 Sometimes a single DMZ is insufficient for organizations that operate complex networks.
 Figure 3 depicts a network that has several DMZs.
-The design combines the first two examples.
-The Internet is outside, and the users are within the network.
+The design combines the first two examples: the Internet is outside, and the users are within the network.

 Figure 3: Multiple DMZs